servo/servo/tests/wpt/tests/webcodecs/README.md

 * When updating the sample offsets and descriptions for tests using mp4 files, it's easiest to use [mp4box.js](https://gpac.github.io/mp4box.js/test/filereader.html).
   * Sample offsets can be copied from the "Sample View" tab after unchecking all but offset and size.
 Use a multi-line edit mode and clang-format to quickly format entries.
   * Description entries can be found under moov.trak.mdia.minf.stbl.stsd in box view.
-    * avc1.avcC has an offset, size in the same view.
+    * avc1.avcC or hvc1.hvcC has an offset, size in the same view.
 Add 8 to offset and subtract 8 from the size to get the values the tests want.
   * If you use ffprobe -show_packets to get sample offsets, you may need to add 4 to each `pos` value.
 You can tell if you need to by whether or not tests pass.

 ## List of Test Files